Lighting for Travel Trailers

-LED lighting in camper trailers, caravans and motorhomes is covered in depth in the Caravan & Motorhome Book.
+LED lighting in camper trailers, travel trailers and motorhomes is covered in depth in the Caravan & Motorhome Book.
 It is also covered in the Camper Trailer Book, and Caravan & Motorhome Electrics.
-The latter covers every aspect of the design and installation of electrics and solar in camper trailers, caravans and motorhomes.
+The latter covers every aspect of the design and installation of electrics and solar in camper trailers, travel trailers and motorhomes.
 Even auto electricians use it as a text and reference book.
-Solar That Really Works! covers every aspect of using solar in camper trailers, caravans and motorhomes, Solar Success is for home and property systems.
+Solar That Really Works! covers every aspect of using solar in camper trailers, travel trailers and motorhomes, Solar Success is for home and property systems.
 For information about the author please Click on Bio.

 This topic often comes up on forums.
 If you feel this article may assist others please consider posting this Link on the relevant thread.